February 27th…“TELL ABOUT THE BEST PET YOU EVER HAD.”

 “Spotty” was my buddy, my BEST buddy!!
 That dear dog and I were inseparable.
 No matter how much trouble I was in with parents, teachers or whoever; my pal “Spotty” was always thrilled to see me.
 Energetically he would “lick my face off” because he was my devoted friend no matter what anyone else said about me.

 My brother-in-law was given the task of killing our dog.
 My job, on that fateful day, was to jump in the bed of our 1950 Ford pickup and call “Spotty” to jump in there with me.
 Happily obedient, my four legged friend jumped up and inside the truck box with me for what was to be his last ride on this Earth.
 As usual, his tail was wagging with joy for taking this ride and he was exuding his usual trademark energy for life.
-As the truck bumped along the alfalfa field and towards the back woods of our property, the tears flowed from my eyes like a faucet as I petted and hugged this dear pup as my brother-in-law approached the “thicket” at the far SW corner of our 120 acre farm.
+As the truck bumped along the alfalfa field and towards the “thicket” (back woods) of our property, the tears flowed from my eyes like a faucet as I petted and hugged this dear dog as my brother-in-law approached the “thicket” at the far SW corner of our 120 acre farm.

 I just couldn’t bear the pain of actually seeing my canine cutie shot, so, after “Spotty” and I jumped down from the truck bed, I had him follow my brother-in-law while I climbed into the pickup’s cab.
 I tightly rolled up both windows to keep out the sound of what I knew would happen shortly.
 I watched “Spotty” obediently follow that man with the rifle towards the thick brush and then disappear around a corner.